ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Autocomplete

-The client-user should be able to specify autocomplete behavior (inline, list, both, none).
+The client-user should be able to specify autocomplete behavior (`none` or `list`).
 Autocomplete is accessed via the field input (not pictured). _See [current implementation](https://nimble.ni.dev/storybook/?path=/docs/components-combobox--docs) for more information._

 > NOTE: WE SHOULD PROVIDE DOCUMENTED GUIDANCE THIS FOR CLIENTS

 When autocomplete is set to "list", it should filter dropdown options based on matching any text.
-When autocomplete is set to "inline" or "both", it should autocomplete (and filter) dropdown options based on matching the beginning of text.

 #### Error State